PaddlePaddle/Paddle/python/paddle/fluid/contrib/slim/tests/QAT_mkldnn_int8_readme.md

 MODEL_NAME=resnet50, resnet101, mobilenetv1, mobilenetv2, vgg16, vgg19
 ```
 * ### Commands to reproduce benchmark
 You can run `qat_int8_comparison.py` with the following arguments to reproduce the accuracy result on ResNet50.
 The difference of command line between the QAT1.0 MKL-DNN and QAT2.0 MKL-DNN is that we use argument `qat2` to enable QAT2.0 MKL-DNN.
-To perform QAT2.0 MKL-DNN the performance test, the environmental variable `OMP_NUM_THREADS=1` and `batch_size=1` parameter should be set.
+To perform QAT2.0 MKL-DNN the performance test, the environmental variable `OMP_NUM_THREADS=1` and `batch_size=1` parameter shold be set.
 >*QAT1.0*

 - Accuracy benchmark command on QAT1.0 models